CompGenomeLab/CaSR/README.md

 Subfamily alignments and mutations were divided randomly as 80% training and the remaining 20% test data before creating feature matrices to prevent information leakage because conservation scores were used as features to train our model.
 25% of the training data was randomly picked as the validation data five times for cross validation.

+The necessary FASTA, CSV files, and results for machine learning are included in the casr_ml folder.

 To create 50 different csv files:

 ```